Amazon EC2 Spot Instances offer spare compute capacity in the AWS cloud at steep discounts compared to On-Demand Instances.

 Getting started with Spot Instances is simple.
 First, identify key workloads best suited to run on Spot Instances.
-Then launch a Spot instance in minutes via the AWS Management console, integrated AWS services, such as EMR, ECS, and Auto Scaling, or the EC2 Fleet API.
+Then launch a Spot Instance in minutes via the AWS Management console, integrated AWS services, such as Amazon EMR, Amazon ECS, AWS Batch, and EC2 Auto Scaling, or the EC2 Fleet API.
 Visit the Amazon EC2 User Guide, and read the best practices and resources below.

-- Learn how the Spot pricing model works, offering redictable prices, wthout bidding and with typical savings of 70-90% over On-Demand
+- Learn how the Spot pricing model works, offering low, predictable prices, with typical savings of 70-90% over On-Demand pricing.

 2. Create Your First Spot Instance